SchmidtDSE/plastics-interventions-doc/max_mismanaged_rate.md

 ---
-title: Recycling Investment
+title: Max Mismanaged Rate
 numbersections: true
 ---
-This intervention increases the recycling rate by increasing capacity for collection, sorting, and processing.
-It is used by the "X Billion USD for Plastic Recycling" scenario.
+This intervention redirects waste to other end of life fates from mismanaged.
+At time of writing, it is not featured in the front page but is available in the details tab.

 \bigskip
 <br>
 <br>

 # Introduction
-This intervention relies on information about capital and operating expense to recycle a certain mass of plastics.
+This intervention is mechanistic and does not use significant external literature support.
+Even still, it makes a number of important and often user configurable assumptions.

 \medskip
 <br>